WHEN QI FLOWS FREE, HEALTH IS PRESENT

 One of the fundamental concepts of Chinese medicine is Qi.
 This is the vital energy in our body that underlies all functioning.

-It was Tokujiro Namikoshi who founded the Japan Shiatsu College in 1940 and established and systematised Shiatsu Therapy.
+It was Tokujiro Namikoshi who founded the Japan Shiatsu College in 1940 and established and systematized Shiatsu Therapy.